 Have you Saved Seed This Year???

-Please pick up some FREE seed envelopes at the following venues (ENVELOPES WILL BE IN THESE VENUES FROM 29TH JANUARY):
+Please pick up some FREE seed envelopes at the following venues (ENVELOPES ARE NOW AVAILABLE IN THESE VENUES):

 Please write on the seed envelopes – the more info the better, to let other gardeners know why you want to share this seed (date saved, type of vegetable or flower and variety, useful growing tips or characteristics (eg. colour, size, hardiness).